 All business expense accounts must be documented and recorded accurately in a timely manner.
-If you are unsure whether a certain expense is legitimate, ask your manager.
+If you are unsure whether a certain expense is legitimate, ask your manager or contact the General Counsel or the Chief Financial Officer.

 R. Competition and Trade Practices